2023 CROATIA MAYMESTER STUDY ABROAD

 CLAS 4305/6305 The Archaeology of Roman, Late Antique, and Medieval Croatia [Selected Topics in Ancient Civilization]

-The program consists two courses totaling six hours of credit.
-HIPR 4070/6070 is primarily concerned with built heritage and CLAS 4305/6305 concentrate on archaeology.
-Both courses, however, share a common goal – a better understanding of Croatia through an exploration of its cultural heritage.
+The program offers three courses, from which students will choose two courses for a total of six hours of credit.
+HIPR 4070/6070 is primarily concerned with built heritage, HIPR 4850/6850 focuses on the relationship between natural environment and culture, and CLAS 4305/6305 concentrates on archaeology.
+All courses, however, share a common goal – a better understanding of Croatia through an exploration of its cultural heritage.
 Students will spend considerable time 'in the field', actively exploring, and analyzing, the built heritage of the cities of Zagreb, Zadar, Pula, Split, Ljublajana and other places we will visit.
 Through this active study, and through interaction with Croatians and Slovenians engaged in these fields, students will gain an understanding of Croatia and Slovenia and the way in which cultural heritage reflects – and perhaps influences – national identity.

 In HIPR 4070/6070 students will first discover the richness of Croatia's and Slovenia's built heritage, and especially the many layers of architectural history, stretching from the Roman and Byzantine eras, through the medieval period, to the twentieth-century Communist regime.
 We will then examine how this built heritage has been managed, with specific reference to current issues in heritage conservation including the increasing pressures of tourism and the challenge of incorporating new architecture into historic places.